ShukuraliProgrammer/Articles-blog-project/README.md

-# Hali tayyor bulmagan loyiha
+# It is not ready to work yet.